mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ```
 {% endhighlight %}

 We need a new scope for each controller, so that's why the value for `scope` in `ngl-controller` is true.
-This is one of the places where the magic of AngularJS (more accurately our model of AngularJS) happens.
+This is one of the places where the magic of AngularJS happens.
 We get the required controller by using `Provider.get`, later we invoke it by passing the current scope.
-Inside the controller we can add properties to the scope.
+Inside the controller, we can add properties to the scope.
 We can bind to these properties by using `ngl-bind`/`ngl-model`.
 Once we change the properties' values we need to make sure we've invoked `$digest` in order the watchers associated with `ngl-bind` and `ngl-model` to be invoked.

 #### ngl-click